ADENIRAN0001/DATAVISUAL/README.md

   - There are six (6) regions, twenty two markets, ten stores and four line of business.
   - Ekiti market has the highest revenue which is 7.63% while Ankpa store has the highest revenue
   - Service plan is the line of business with the highest revenue which makes up 71.02% of the total revenue
+## DATA VISUALIZATION
+Please kindly find below the data summary for the given dataset